joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/20/arts/diane-martel-dead.html

 **Trump Justice Dept. Closed Investigation Into Tom Homan for Accepting Bag of Cash**\
-`Mr. Homan came under scrutiny after he was recorded last year taking $50,000 in cash from undercover F.B.I. agents.`\
+`Mr. Homan came under scrutiny after he was said to be recorded last year taking $50,000 in cash from undercover F.B.I. agents.`\
 https://nytimes.com/2025/09/20/us/politics/tom-homan-fbi-trump.html

 **How to watch Nationals at Mets: Time, TV, streaming for September 21**\